Lineal: A linear-algebraic Lambda-calculus: Confluence

 \subsection{The system $L$}

 We now want to prove that the system $L$ is confluent.
 With the introduction of the rule $B$, we lose termination, hence we cannot use Newman's lemma \cite{Newman} anymore.
-Thus we shall use for this last part techniques coming from the proof of confluence of the $\lambda$-calculus and prove that the relation $\lra_{B}^{\parallel}$ is strongly confluent.
+Thus we shall use for this last part techniques coming from the proof of confluence of the $\lambda$-calculus and prove that the parallel version of the $B$ rule is strongly confluent.
 In our case as we have to mix the rule $B$ with $R$ we shall also prove that it commutes with $\lra_R^{*}$.